The world is your subconscious mind objectified. Whatever you believe to be real, can and must manifest itself into your physical reality.

 All these observations make an idea like manifestation and the Law of Attraction seem pretty damn convincing or at least appealing right?

 You better hope it’s not.
 At least you better hope it’s not an actual law like gravity or conservation of energy.
-Otherwise, next time you step onto a plane with a paranoid guy who is actively visualizing that crash in his brain out of fear, you’re done for.
+Otherwise, the next time you step onto a plane with a paranoid guy who is actively visualizing that crash in his brain out of fear, you’re done for.

 And here lies the problem with all the people selling these ideas.
 They take a good idea and ruin it for everyone with a brain.

-The content of your thoughts and feelings control your life.
+The content of your thoughts and feelings controls your life.
 And not just to a small degree.
 Mentally defeated people will fail while people who believe the best will happen will have much greater outcomes.
 Because they will actually try.

 You don’t need a guy with a crystal necklace to sell you this though.
 It’s rather obvious that believing that a positive outcome will happen makes you infinitely more open to positive outcomes.